smartdevicelink/sdl_evolution/proposals/NNNN-webengine-app-testing.md

 ## Introduction

- To provide true production-like testing, this proposal introduces the ability for app developers to upload their compressed app bundle (zip file) to Manticore and have their application automatically establish a connection to Core's WebSocket Server.
+ To provide true production-like testing of WebEngine apps, this proposal introduces the ability for developers to upload their compressed WebEngine app bundle (zip file) to Manticore and have their application automatically establish a connection to Core's WebSocket Server.

 ## Motivation